Dida Clifton

 Henry Harrison:

-You bet.
-Let’s start with your business.
-You’ve been running it for over 20 years—maybe 23.
 You help entrepreneurs with what many people call the “back office,” which is instrumental to everything.
 Your company provides services beyond accounting, which is what some people think of first.
-How does that sound?

 Dida Clifton:

-That sounds good.
 I have a different philosophy.
 Accounting and taxes go in one bucket.
 What we do is full-charge bookkeeping—something that happens every day.
 In my mind, that’s operations.

 I don’t have an accounting background.
-We don’t do taxes, tax planning, or strategy.
-That’s a different world.
+We don’t do taxes, tax planning, or strategy—that’s a different world.

 In the military, I learned how to herd fighter pilots and run operations of a fighter squadron.
 That taught me systems and procedures.
-I took a little bookkeeping business and realized entrepreneurs needed a lot more than bookkeeping.

-So we created a place where they have everything in one location.
-It’s remote in the sense that you can work with us remotely, but The Office Squad is not remote.
+It’s remote in the sense that you can work with us remotely, but The Office Squad itself is not remote.
 Everyone is in one building under one roof with a manager.

 Henry Harrison: